INBDE® history and purpose

 About the INBDE

-The exam is designed to provide information to U.S. dental boards who seek to determine if candidates for dental licensure have the necessary level of clinical skills to safely practice entry-level dentistry.
+The examination is designed to provide information to U.S. dental boards who seek to determine if candidates for dental licensure have the necessary level of clinical skills to safely practice entry-level dentistry.
 It is a valid and reliable exam that has been professionally developed by the Joint Commission on National Dental Examinations (JCNDE).

 The INBDE is available to all state dental boards nationwide.
 Exam content is the same for all regions of the country, regardless of the curriculum implemented at different dental schools.

-More about the INBDE
+FAQs about the INBDE

 What is the INBDE?

-The new, integrated exam combines content from several disciplines, requiring text takers to blend their knowledge of science with the clinical know-how involved in the safe practice of dentistry to answer many of the test items.
+The new, integrated examination combines content from several disciplines, requiring text takers to blend their knowledge of science with the clinical know-how involved in the safe practice of dentistry to answer many of the test items.

 • Increase the appropriateness of test content